WebOrigami/docs/src/eg/builtins.md

 - 3
 ```

-This is similar to the separate [plain](#plain) command, which can only parse JSON/YAML representing graphs.
-In contrast, the `parse` command can handle text representing things that aren't graphs, such as arrays, dates, and numbers.
+This is similar to the separate [plain](#plain) function, which can only parse JSON/YAML representing graphs.
+In contrast, the `parse` function can handle text representing things that aren't graphs, such as arrays, dates, and numbers.

 <a name="plain"></a>